-A required practicum is integral to the MPH curriculum.
+A required applied practice experience is integral to the MPH curriculum.

-The goal of the Public Health practicum is to provide students with the opportunity to apply public health academic theory and acquired skills from their concentration to community-based research and service in a practice setting.
+The goal of the Public Health applied practice experience (APE) is to provide students with the opportunity to apply public health academic theory and acquired skills from their concentration to community-based research and service in a practice setting.

 - Demonstrate effective written and oral skills for communicating with different audiences in the context of professional public health activities.

 - Apply evidence-based principles and the scientific knowledge base to critical evaluation and decision-making in public health.